“Learning and growing together”

 - All medication must be delivered personally to an agreed member of staff (this could be a transport escort).
 Under no circumstances can we give medication that just arrives in a pupil’s bag, as this is unsafe practice.

 The school has a security system which requires the door to be opened from the inside for anyone new to the school to be admitted.
 The playgrounds have fencing around them and are monitored with CCTV.
-A fob system is in place for staff to access the main entrances and exit doors.
+All corridors have CCTV in place and a fob system is in place for staff to access entrances and exit doors.
 Key coded doors are placed throughout the school for additional security.

 Emergency School Closure